Payinjiar community demand sacking of county commissioner

 The commissioner has allegedly subjected the community to serious discrimination on clan and sub-clan basis, thus causing mistrust and disunity in the community.

-“The commissioners is using rule and divide policy, which is very dangerous to such a small community.
+“The commissioner is using rule and divide policy, which is very dangerous to such a small community.
 He has also been bribing some chiefs and promising them to keep him in power during the unity government period,” it stated.

-The commissioner is becoming a threat to NGOs working on ground, politicizing their recruitment and allegedly confiscates money meant for their operation.
+The commissioner, they further claimed, is becoming a threat to NGOs working on ground, politicizing their recruitment and allegedly confiscates money meant for their operation.

 Efforts to reach the commissioner on issues raised by the community were futile.